Little Yellow Wheelbarrow

 2. It’s easy.
 Again, direct sowing seeds into the ground is simple.
 You’ll need to follow the directions on the seed packet for each particular variety, but it often involves creating a nice peat-moss or soil surface and sprinkling seeds on top.
 This method is way easier than digging deep into the dirt to plant individual flowers.

 3. It’s family-friendly.
-If you have a little one that is aching to help out in the garden, here’s there chance!
+If you have a little one that is aching to help out in the garden, here’s their chance!
 Yes, even a toddler can help sow seeds (just keep a close eye to make sure they end up in the ground, not their belly).
 Here’s a great article about why planting seeds is so beneficial for children.

 4. It’s fun.
-You can take pride in your work and point out to people that you grew these beautiful blooms basically from scratch.
+You can take pride in your work and point out to people that you grew these beautiful blooms from scratch.
 Now that’s fun!

-10 Easy Flowers To Grow From Seed
+12 Easiest Flowers To Grow From Seed

 Now that you know why you should consider growing flowers from seeds, let’s talk about which varieties.
 It’s important to choose flowers that are easy to grow from seed, or you may find it’s more trouble than it’s worth.